Certificate

 Although students will not need to attend a particular campus and will normally continue with their previous commitments, the course will enable them to engage academically with the material in a manner that maintains the standards of practice typical of third level institutions.

-Students will be required to engage seriously with the programme material and to submit all assignments according to the semester calendar.
+Students will be required to engage seriously with the course material and to submit all assignments according to the semester calendar.

 Their studies will provide the background that will enable them to engage critically in the ongoing dialogue between the Catholic tradition on Religious charisms and the contemporary world and to participate in the formation or training of others interested in the field of Studies.